4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Download the list of public users from any telegram group
+Download the list of public users from any telegram group

 ---